 Cover the bowl and let the dough rest for 30 min and repeat the folding technique until 1.5 hours have passed.
 With each fold, you should be able to start feeling the dough gaining strength and start seeing the surface of the dough becoming smoother.

 After 2 hours, turn the dough out onto a lightly floured surface and divide it into two equal portions.
 Take care to not use too much flour as you are shaping each portion into a ball or a boule.
 You don’t want the dough to be too sticky, but you also do not want to have a lot of raw flour inside the dough.
 Let this rest for 20 min on the table.
 If there is a draft, cover the dough with a towel to prevent the surface from drying out.

-Once the dough has finished the second fermentation, place it into the refrigerator for 12-18 hours, to complete the final fermentation.
+Once the dough has finished this fermentation, place it into the refrigerator for 12-18 hours, to complete the final fermentation.

 Preheat your oven to 450˚F for about 1 hour prior to baking.
 After your oven has been preheated, take your dough out of the fridge, score the top of the loaves and place it into the oven.
 If you have the ability to add steam, this would be a great time to do that before the oven doors close.

 Lower the temperature to 425˚F and bake for 20 min.
-Rotate the loaves and bake for an additional 15-20 min at 400˚F
+Rotate the loaves and bake for an additional 15-20 min to ensure evenness.

 The top of the bread should be visibly golden brown and the internal temperature should reach 190˚ F. Remove the loaves from the oven and allow them to cool on a rack for about 1 min before removing the breads from the loaf pans to let them finish cooling.
 Allow the bread to cool completely before slicing.